 Calypso (Harry Belafonte)

-Sure, it’s good; how often do I listen to calypso music?
+Sure, it’s exotic; how often do I listen to calypso music?
 But the best calypso I know is “Frelimo,” of which Harry Belafonte pales in comparison.
 “Man Smart (Women Smarter)” may be true but, like the rest of the album, Calypso is only listenable if you’re margarita-drunk.
 Jamaican folk recorded in Manhattan; see what it turned out to be.

 Bluejean Bop (Gene Vincent and His Blue Caps)